MVHQ/be-assessment/README.md

 1. **/eth/time?before=<timestamp>&after=<timestamp>**

-- Take in optional parameters before and after parameters and returns all necessary results.
+- Take in optional parameters **before** and **after** parameters and returns all necessary results.
-- Using either your own code or django-rest-framework to implement limit/offset pagination in case results are long.
+- Using either your own code or **django-rest-framework** to implement **limit/offset** pagination in case results are long.

 2. **eth/time?time=<timestamp>**

-- take in timestamp and return closest possible eth price result.
+- Take in timestamp and return closest possible eth price result.
 - Show both requested time and returned time of price in result.
-  Extra
 - For extra consideration please write any test you find appropriate to insure the project requirements above are safely met.
 - Feel free to explain your thought process anywhere in code comments.
 We find it beneficial to not only see the how but to also understand the why!